TheSharks/WildBeast/.github/CONTRIBUTING.md

 We welcome all contributions that aren't unwanted by the rules defined above.

-# Code rules
+## Code rules

-## Verified working
+### Verified as working

-All code contributed to this repository should be verified working, meaning you've tested the functionality at least once and didn't encounter unexpected behaviour.
+All code contributed to this repository should be verified as working, meaning you've tested the functionality at least once and didn't encounter unexpected behaviour.
 Please keep in mind that we might ask you to confirm if this is the case.

-## ESLint
+### ESLint

 ESLint handles our style enforcement, when making contributions, **please confirm your code adheres to the style**, your build will fail otherwise and we're less inclined to merge it.
 To verify your code adheres to our styleguide, run `npm test` in the project root.

-## Best practises
+## Code practices

 ### Database operations